Hausjärvi Gravel Pit Murders: Tuula Lukkarinen

-At 8.30 am on 17th April 1991, 28-year-old Tuula Anita Lukkarinen left Kellokoski psychiatric hospital, where she was staying as an inpatient, in order to travel to Hyrylä to attend a meeting about her son's custody case.
-She did not arrive to the appointment, but was sighted by an acquantace at around 9am in Järvenpää, in front of a liquor store.
+At 8:30 am on 17 April 1991, 28-year-old Tuula Anita Lukkarinen left Kellokoski psychiatric hospital, where she was staying as an inpatient, in order to travel to Hyrylä to attend a meeting about her son's custody case.
+She did not arrive to the appointment but was sighted by an acquaintance at around 9 am in Järvenpää, in front of a liquor store.
 Investigators in the case have later verified that Lukkarinen was also sighted in the center of Riihimäki on the evening of that same day.

-The following afternoon on 18th April, a landowner in Hikiä, a village in Hausjärvi municipality, discovered Tuula Lukkarinen's mutilated body when inspecting damages caused to his forest by the previous night's blizzard.
-According to police, the time of her death had been around midnight and she had sustained sadistic violence.
-It has not been confirmed whether or not she was killed on the location where she was discovered.
+The following afternoon, on 18 April, a landowner in Hikiä, a village in the Hausjärvi municipality, discovered Tuula Lukkarinen's mutilated body when inspecting damage caused to his forest by the previous night's blizzard.
+According to police, the time of her death had been around midnight, and she had sustained sadistic violence.
+It has not been confirmed whether or not she was killed at the location where she was discovered.
 Despite the blizzard that had hit the area during the hours after her death, the police also recovered her handbag and a possible murder weapon at the scene.
-Her body had been dragged a few dozen meters to the woods from a small road, located less than 100 metres from the gravel pit where Helena Meriläinen had been attacked five months earlier.
+Her body had been dragged a few dozen meters to the woods from a small road, located less than 100 meters from the gravel pit where Helena Meriläinen had been attacked five months earlier.

 Maarit Haantie

-40-year-old Maarit Haantie disappeared in August 1993, and is also suspected of being the victim of a possible serial killer.
+40-year-old Maarit Haantie disappeared in August 1993 and is suspected of being the victim of a possible serial killer.
 Her body was searched for by the local authorities to no avail.
-The NBI began investigating the cases of the three women as the doing of one killer, arguing that many factors, such as the use of alcohol, the dark hair color and being in the same area contributed to the theory.
-According to NBI they also have information that connects the disappearance to the two earlier cases that they won't publish due to an open investigation.
+This disappearance led the NBI to begin investigating the cases of the three women as the doing of one man.

 Disappearance

 Haantie was attending a party at the restaurant Zapata in Järvenpää on August 13, 1993.
-She was going there with her partner and a few friends.
-All of them got in the restaurant except Haantie.
-Haantie was not let in by the doorman because of her drunkenness.
-She was last seen standing outside the building, and hasn't been seen since.
+She went there with her partner and a few friends.
+All of them got in the restaurant except Haantie, who was not let in by the doorman due to her drunkenness.
+She was last seen standing outside the building and hasn't been seen since.